 Sisterhood / Tribe / Fly Girl Collective

-On 21st June 2015, three women ran (and bossed) the Nike Women’s 10k in London.
-From that point onwards, they used the term ‘Fly Girl Collective’ to acknowledge their fitness achievements, as well as the feats of other women of colour they recognised were breaking stereotypes and challenging the norm – from fitness influencer Massy Arias and yoga star Jessamyn Stanley to Olympians Serena Williams and Simone Biles.
+On 21st June 2015, three women ran (and bossed) a 10k in London.
+From that point onwards, they used the term ‘Fly Girl Collective’ to acknowledge their fitness achievements, as well as the feats of other black and brown women they recognised were breaking stereotypes and challenging the norm – from fitness influencer Massy Arias and yoga star Jessamyn Stanley to Olympians Serena Williams and Simone Biles.

 (Photo: Ollie Trenchard)

 Fly Girl Collective is now a movement and a community committed to:

 - Celebrating and promoting diversity and representation in fitness